Samsung/tizen-docs/docs/application/tizen-studio-0/setup/mac.md

 # Install Tizen Studio on MacOS

-This section explains the process to download and install Tizen Studio on your development hardware.
+This page explains the process to download and install Tizen Studio on your development hardware.

 To have the optimal installation experience, follow these steps chronologically: